FlyingDR/date/README.md

 ## Usage in tests

-In order to test application behavior in different point of time - you need to do two things:
+In order to test application behavior in different points of time, you need to do two things:

 1. Provide date adjustment value by calling `\Flying\Date\Date::adjust()` and pass either `\DateTimeInterface` that represents new target date or `\DateInterval` to define time shift relatively to the current time.
 Calling `adjust()` with no arguments removes date adjustment.